Akif Gurbanov: Arrest and detention

 On 6 March 2024, Qurbanov was arrested at the office of the Third Republic Platform and a criminal case was opened against him under Article 206.3.2 of the Criminal Code (smuggling; on preliminary arrangement by group of persons).
 On the same day, Ruslan Izzatli, another co-founder of the Third Republic Platform, and Alasgar Mammadli, co-founder of "Toplum TV," were also arrested.
 On March 9, a detention order was issued for them.
 Additionally, four more employees of "Toplum TV" – Ali Zeynalov, Ilkin Ahmadov, Ramil Babayev, and Mushvig Jabbar – were arrested under the same charge.
 Two other employees, Elmir Abbasov and Farid Ismailov, were placed under police supervision.

 While Gurbanov's father was taking his children to school, the police forcibly searched the car in front of the children, taking phones and tablets that were intended for schoolwork and communication purposes.
 During his speech in court on May 23, 2024, Gurbanov said that his arrest, as well as the arrest of other civil society representatives, had no legal basis, justice, or respect for human rights.
 He emphasized that they had been imprisoned on fabricated charges, and that the methods of punishment used showed a lack of respect for the personal and family lives of those accused.
 He compared Azerbaijan's governing methods to those of Stalin and the NKVD.
 Following this, he was denied phone conversations with his family, and a high-ranking official came to the detention center to threaten him with torture if he continued his statements.

 On 6 November 2024, the Observatory for the Protection of Human Rights Defenders announced a call on the participants of the European Political Community Summit to address the climate of repression.
 On 10 January 2025, Amnesty International published an urgent call for release of imprisoned journalists and others including Gurbanov.

+On 28 July 2026, Gurbanov was convicted and sentenced to 15 years in prison.
+Izzatli, Mammadli, and others associated with Toplum TV were also sentenced to 12–15 years in prison.
+The convictions were denounced by Reporters Without Borders and the European and International Federation of Journalists.